 Future Leaders Peer Mentoring

-This free program, offered in partnership with the Des Plaines Youth Commission, allows younger students ages 8-13 to benefit from positive peer mentoring relationships with older high school students.
+This free program allows middle school students to benefit from positive peer mentoring relationships with older high school students.
 Interaction is facilitated by recreational activities and time for constructive conversation and emotional support.
 High school volunteers are carefully selected and screened and all activities are directly supervised by MaineStay staff.
 This is a great opportunity for your child to have a positive older role model.
-Program goals include building confidence, increasing self-esteem, increasing fitness, and enhancing social skills.
+Program goals include building confidence, increasing self-esteem, and enhancing social skills.

 Volunteer High School Mentors Needed

-For more information about how to volunteer or participate, please contact Anne at 847-297-2510 x272 or firstname.lastname@example.org.
+For more information about how to volunteer or participate, please contact Emily Toomey at 847-297-2510 or email@example.com.